-Eringen (1966, 1972) developed the theory of micropolar fluids and as well derived the constitutive equations for the theory of thermo-micropolar fluids.
-Micropolar fluids are fluids with dilute suspensions of rigid micro-particles with individual motions that support stress and body moments which constitutes a substantial generalization of the Navier-Stokes model and opens up a new field, of potential applications.
-Micropolar fluid theory is capable of describing complex rheological behaviour of fluids and provides a good mathematical model for some natural and industrial fluids such as polymeric fluids, biological fluids, particles suspension, animal blood and exotic lubricants which cannot be adequately described by the classical Navier-stokes theory.
-Its applications in a number of industrial processes, such as extrusion of polymer, the flow of exotic lubricants, colloidal suspensions and the cooling of metallic plate in water bath have also boosted the interest of researchers in studying it (Rahman, 2009).
-A detailed review, on the theory and applications of micropolar fluids, was given by Lukaszewicz (1999) where micropolar fluids were described as having a complex nature and individual fluid particles may be of different shapes and may shrink and/or expand, occasionally changing shapes and rotating independently of the rotational movement of the fluid.
-The boundary layer flow of such fluids was first studied by Peddieson and McNitt (1970) and Wilson (1970).
+Eringen [2,3] developed the theory of micropolar fluids and as well derived the constitutive equations for the theory of thermo-micropolar fluids.
+Micropolar fluids are fluids with dilute suspensions of rigid microparticles with individual motions that support stress and body moments which constitutes a substantial generalization of the Navier-Stokes model and opens up a new field, of potential applications.
+Micropolar fluids theory is capable of describing complex rheological behaviour of fluids and provides a good mathematical model for some natural and industrial fluids such as polymeric fluids, biological fluids, particles suspension, animal blood and exotic lubricants which cannot be adequately described by the classical Navier-stokes theory.
+Its applications in a number of industrial processes, such as extrusion of polymer, the flow of exotic lubricants, colloidal suspensions and the cooling of metallic plate in water bath have also boosted the interest of researchers in studying it [4].
+A detailed review, on the theory and applications of micropolar fluids, was given by Lukaszewicz [5] where micropolar fluids were described as having a complex nature and individual fluid particles may be of different shapes and may shrink and/or expand, occasionally changing shapes and rotating independently of the rotational movement of the fluid.
+The boundary layer flow of such fluids was first studied by Peddieson and McNitt [6] and Wilson [7].

 The flow and heat transfer over stretching surfaces has useful and practical applications in engineering activities such as extrusion of plastic sheet, glass blowing, textile and paper production.
 Similarly, the study of magnetohydrodynamics (MHD) heat and mass transfer over stretching surfaces has found applications in engineering processes such as hot rolling, the extrusion of polymer sheet from a die, the cooling of metallic sheets and a lots more.
 In such processes, the properties of the final products depend on the kinematic of stretching and the rate of cooling.
 The rate of cooling can be controlled by drawing the sheets in an electrically conducting fluid subjected to a magnetic field.
-Crane (1970), pioneered work on stretching sheet, Gupta and Gupta (1977) extended the work to include heat and mass transfer on stretching sheet with suction or blowing.
-Many other researchers (Grubka and Bobba, 1985; Elbashbeshy, 1998; Quasim et al., 2013) have also investigated fluid flows past stretching surfaces.
+Crane [8], pioneered work on stretching sheet, Gupta and Gupta [9] extended the work to include heat and mass transfer on stretching sheet with suction or blowing.
+Many other researchers [10-12] have also investigated fluid flows past stretching surfaces.